 The actual pressure cooking time is only 15 minutes, and you don’t even have to be in the kitchen if you use an electric pressure cooker.
 I simply add the ingredients in the pot, set up the timer, go out for my kids’ activity, and come home for a fabulous dinner ready to eat.
 Who’s in?

 Have you heard of Japanese curry or Curry Rice (Karē Raisu)?
 If not, it’s best described as mild and thick curry.
 Even though curry was originally from Southeast Asia, it has become one of the most popular foods in Japan enjoyed by people of all ages.

 Japanese curry is always served with steamed rice, and the common ingredients include a variety of proteins (chicken, beef, pork, seafood), potatoes, onions, and carrots.

 To make Thai or Indian curry, you would add the curry spices from the very beginning.
 However, Japanese curry is seasoned with curry roux toward the end of cooking.
 Until then it’s just a plain soup/stew.

 As I mentioned earlier, Japanese curry is seasoned with curry roux.
-Roux is a type of thickening agents used for thickening soups and sauces and it is typically made from fat and flour.
+Typically made from fat and flour, roux is a type of thickening agent used for thickening soups and sauces.

 Most Japanese make curry with a boxed Japanese curry roux like this (picture above).
-You can find different spice level and various brands of curry roux at Japanese or Asian grocery stores.
-These days I can even find it in the Asian isle in American supermarkets.
+You can find different spice levels and various brands of curry roux at Japanese or Asian grocery stores.
+These days I can even find it in the Asian aisle at American supermarkets.

-I always saw my mom adding grated apple and different condiments to the curry while she was making them.
-She said, “if you put just boxed curry roux, it always tastes same, and it’s same as your neighbor’s curry.”
+I always saw my mom adding grated apples and different condiments to the curry while she was making them.
+She said, “If you put just the boxed curry roux, your curry will always taste the same.
+It will not be different from your neighbor’s curry.”

 So she taught me two tricks.
 Use two different brands of curry roux (sometimes mix the spice level, like mild and medium spicy) and use additional seasonings.